MiddlewareNewZealand/dashboard-doc/docs/getting-started/set-up.md

     You may encounter a **firebase permission error** on launch

     But don't worry, you can click away to dismiss the modal and log in to google for authentication.
+    For some (legacy) operations you may encounter write permission errors.
-    You do still need read AND write permissions.
-If you don't have the appropriate role, you can give yourself write access in the firestore 'roles' collection.
+    In this case you can give yourself write access in the firestore 'roles' collection.
+    Otherwise you might need someone to give you admin/super_admin access from the /rbac page
 :::